George-Fabeni/python-arduino/README.md

 First of all, you have to check the COM port in python code, as well as the baud rate.
 Both should match Arduino's values.
 By default, the baud rate is 9600 in Python and Arduino.
 > arduinoData = serial.Serial('COM7', 9600)

- Inside the code, you can change the "anguloX, anguloY" values based on your camera resolution.
+ Inside the code, you can change the "anguloX, anguloY, anguloZ" values based on your camera resolution.
 The funcion "ajustar_angulo" defines the value of minimum and maximum positions where you can control the servos.
-For example, I'm using a resolution of 640x480, so I'm starting the hand-control of the servo at the value of 100 and ending it at 500 for the *'x'* axis.
-If I wanted a smaller range, I could change these values.
+For example, I'm using a resolution of 640x480, so I'm starting the hand-control of the servo at the value of 200 and ending it at 400 for the *'x'* axis.
+If I wanted a different range, I could change these values.

 > anguloX = str(ajustar_angulo(x1, 100, 500))